jalomas7/example-code/solar_system/README.md

 # solar_system
-this is an openGL application which renders a basic model of an unary solar system. the code in skeleton was written by myself, with the exception of a few naming
+This is an openGL application which renders a basic model of an unary solar system.
+The code in skeleton was written by myself, with the exception of a few naming
 conventions in jmesh.h and part of the glut initialization section of solar_system.c.

 The aforementioned parts were created by Dr. Jian Huang at the University of Tennessee, Knoxville.